COMBAT SEQUENCE 3: PRESSING ATTACKS AND HOW TO DEFEND AGAINST THEM

 The initiator's mode of Sequence 3 is performed pattern by pattern, and then in a sequence, to show the structure of pressing attacks and their defences.

 Within the framework of the first three sequences, participants spar spontaneously, without knowing what patterns their sparring partners would use next.
-It is inspiring to note that Priya, the lady shown in the video clip, and Walter, the one in blue shirt, are fresh beginners, yet they could use Taijiquan patterns reasonably well in the sparring.
+It is inspiring to note that fresh beginners could use Taijiquan patterns reasonably well in the sparring.

 LINKS